 This will prompt you for a password, so enter your MariaDB root password and hit Enter.
 Once you are logged in to your database server you need to create a database for X-Cart installation:

 Step 5.
 Configuring Apache web server for X-Cart.

 We will create an Apache virtual host for your X-Cart website.
 First create ‘/etc/httpd/conf.d/vhosts.conf’ file with using a text editor of your choice:

 Next, edit the ‘php.ini’ file and add/modify the following lines:

 Save and close the file.
 Restart the apache service for the changes to take effects:

 Step 6.
 Accessing X-Cart.

 X-Cart will be available on HTTP port 80 by default.
-Open your favorite browser and navigate to http://yourdomain.com/index.php or http://server-ip/index.php and complete the required the steps to finish the installation.
+Open your favourite browser and navigate to http://yourdomain.com/index.php or http://server-ip/index.php and complete the required steps to finish the installation.
 If you are using a firewall, please open port 80 to enable access to the control panel.